Where Did the Sex (Ed) Go?

 The entire statement from 4J is below.

+In a statement sent to parents Thursday night, Anderson said he also heard concern from some parents about Planned Parenthood giving a talk.
+He also said he sat in on the second day of Dove’s presentation and “What I observed in the presentation were age-appropriate, standards-aligned conversations about the importance of thinking when making decisions, how to avoid pressuring others or being pressured into doing something you are not ready to do, allowing students to share their thoughts about what they think independence means, and affirming that the right choice to make is the one that feels right to each individual.”

+Dirk Weishaar of Dove Medical’s outreach team said he had not yet seen the petition and clarified the group prefers the description “sexual risk avoidance education.”
+He says “Dove Medical, an accredited medical clinic specializing in pregnancy diagnosis, concurs with the statement released by the Eugene 4J School District.”

-State Rep. Marty Wilde gave a remonstrance before the Oregon House after his daughter was taught abstinence-only by Dove Medical this week.
+State Rep. Marty Wilde gave a remonstrance before the Oregon House after he says his daughter was taught abstinence-only by Dove Medical this week.
 The education is “directly contrary to the intent of Oregon law,” he said, and added that such education exists to limit choice.

 Batya says when it comes to sex ed, “I want to think there is a formal program beyond what’s happening in the locker room, on social media and what I’m discussing at my dinner table or what someone is discussing at theirs.”